Yug34/megalith/src/content/blog/why-i-must-be-a-great-engineer.md

 I don't think she lost her spark that day;
 She passed it on to me.

-I bear her torch.
+She made sure the spark stays, every time she gave a real answer to my "How many stars are there in the sky?"

-It’s a privilege to be her legate.
+It’s a privilege to be her legate!

-Soon, my reputation should precede me.